How Does The Illinois Estate Tax Affect You?

 - Assets left to a surviving spouse or civil union partner are exempt from the Illinois estate tax.

 - Assets left to charity are exempt from the Illinois estate tax

 - Spend your assets during your lifetime

 - Move to a state without an estate tax and sell your Illinois real estate and business interests/property located in Illinois

 How DHJJ Financial Advisors Can Help

 Estate plans should be reviewed every few years to make sure your goals and objectives will be achieved and that the tax impact is minimized.
-Whether you are in the beginning stages of estate planning or already have a plan in place, please contact your DHJJ Financial Advisor at 630-420-1360 for more assistance.
+Whether you are in the beginning stages of estate planning or already have a plan in place, please contact your DHJJ Financial Advisor for more assistance.